At a Glance

 After your test is published, you should see the page below.

-From here you can edit test details, clone the test, or unpublish it so that participants can no longer access it.
-Setting project results to ‘Public’ will generate a standalone results page you can share with other stakeholders with a separate URL, including stakeholders that do not have a UserTesting account.
+From here you can edit test details, clone the test, or unpublish it so that contributors can no longer access it.
+Setting project results to Public will generate a standalone results page you can share with other stakeholders with a separate URL, including stakeholders that do not have a UserTesting account.

-Finally, add tasks for any follow-up questions you want to ask to evaluate the participant’s experience as they completed the tree test activity.
+Finally, add tasks for any follow-up questions you want to ask to evaluate the contributor’s experience as they completed the tree test activity.

 You might ask people: